ahmadsajid1989/videojs/README.md

 # videojs
-A customized version of vieo js player
+A customized version of video - js player